Home > QRC Blog > The Ultimate HVAC Preventive Maintenance Checklist

 If you’re looking for a straightforward way to manage your HVAC upkeep, our free preventive maintenance checklist is the perfect tool.
 This editable Excel template makes tracking your maintenance tasks simple and clear.
 You can download the template for free and adapt it to fit the unique needs of your home or business.
 It’s designed to be more flexible and easier to manage than a static PDF, giving you full control over your maintenance records.
 This is the first step toward a more organized and efficient system that helps prevent unexpected breakdowns and costly repairs.

-How to Set Up and Customize Your Template
+How to Customize Your New HVAC Template

 Once you have the template, making it work for you is easy.
 A few simple customizations can turn it into a powerful tracking tool for your specific equipment.
 Here’s how to get started: